DualzIT/Dashball/README.md

 Windows will give some security warnings that you need to ignore

 ## .sh installer (Only for linux)
-you can download install-dashball.sh from the latest release. and chmod and run it. or,
+you can download install-dashball.sh from the latest release.

 ```
 cd Dashball/src